parnaudo/parnaudo/README.md

 ## [AppRedeem](https://www.marketscreener.com/quote/stock/PERK-INC-23145576/news/Perk-Acquires-AppRedeem-Inc-an-Innovator-in-Mobile-Rewarded-Video-in-an-All-Stock-Transaction-21074877/)
 ### Technologies: Ruby | PHP | Redis | AWS (Amazon Web Services) | SQL | Bash
-A foray into the weird and wild world of mobile advertising.
-I was a full stack engineer focused primarily in data analytics and backend API development.
-I worked heavily in defining and tracking key business metrics along with user acquisition and classification.
-Additionally, I refactored numerous core processes for Apptrailers and built a functional datawarehouse.
-Lastly, I built out backend APIs for our messaging app Smug.
+Full stack engineer focused primarily in data analytics and backend API development for a mobile advertising app (Apptrailers) and a messaging application (Smug).
+Along with API development, focused in fraud analysis and detection along with user acquisition monitoring and classification.
+In addition, created a datawarehouse for tracking access logs and large data tables using Infobright DB.
+Backend API for Apptrailers was primarily PHP/MySQL, Smug was written entirely with Ruby/Redis.
 #### Full Stack Engineer <i>(Sep 2012 - Jun 2014)</i>

 ## [Zephyr Health](https://www.anjusoftware.com/press-release/press-releases-1921/)
 ### Technologies: R | SQL | PHP | jQuery
-Created a model for a social network for physicians with multiple edge and node types.
+Modeled physician networks so that pharmaceutical companies could more efficiently target marketing efforts.
+The networks were directed, weighted  and derived from both public and proprietary data.
 Developed methods to automate mining techniques where required.
 Performed network analysis to generate target lists of network-defined prominent physicians.
-Aided in the development of an application to display and manipulate networks.
+Aided in the development of an application to display and manipulate networks for visualization purposes.
+Worked primarily in PHP/MySQL and jQuery.
 #### Data Science Intern <i>(Nov 2011 - Sep 2012)</i>
 <!--
 ## [Lawrence Livermore National Lab](https://www.llnl.gov/)